nicholas-fedor/watchtower/docs/configuration/arguments/index.md

 ## Time Zone

 Sets the time zone for Watchtower's logs and the `--schedule` flag's cron expressions.
 Without this setting, Watchtower defaults to UTC.

-To specify a time zone, use a value from the [TZ Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (e.g., `Europe/Rome`).
+To specify a time zone, use a value from the [TZ Database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){target="_blank" rel="noopener noreferrer"} (e.g., `Europe/Rome`).
 Alternatively, mount the host's `/etc/localtime` file using `-v /etc/localtime:/etc/localtime:ro`.

 ```text
             Argument: None